KoldskaalEng/toStep/readme.md

-This is a tool for converting grids of cartesian coordinates into Bsplines surfaces and saving a stepfile, of the results.
-That's it.
+This is a tool for converting grids of cartesian coordinates into Bsplines surfaces and saving a stepfile of the results.

 **Run it like this: (bash)**
 ```bash